rhoff96/BankApp/README.md

-# Welcome to the CLI Banking App!
+# Welcome to the CLI Bank!

 This program is designed to simulate the operations of a typical banking app.
 Its features include authenticating users, adding multiple accounts and account types per user, and providing withdrawal, deposit, and transfer functionality.
 Additionally, it mimics some typical banking policies such as overdraft fees on transactions that fall below a minimum required balance, and a limit on the number of withdrawals per session from a savings account.